 - Ida Auken, Denmark Member of Parliament

-The overproduction and overconsumption of cheaply made clothing make the fashion industry the second-largest polluter globally.
+The overproduction and overconsumption of cheaply made clothing make the fashion industry one of the largest polluters globally.

 The fashion industry accounts for 20% of the world's wastewater, according to the World Bank, and for 8% of all greenhouse gas emissions worldwide, as reported by the Fashion Transparency Index.

 Fast fashion releases 1.7 billion tons of carbon dioxide into the atmosphere each year.
 McKinsey estimated in 2016 that carbon emissions will rise by 77%, and water consumption by 20% from 2015 to 2025.